sourcebroker/deployer-extended/README.rst

     set('file_backup_keep', 10);

-Config variable *file_backup_packages* stores information about backup packages and files filtring options.
+Config variable *file_backup_packages* stores information about backup packages and files filtering options.
 Each package defines filters which will be used in `find` command.
-First level element are groups which will be concanated using logical alternative operator operator OR.
+First level element are groups which will be concatenated using logical alternative operator operator OR.
-If group is array type then group elements will be concanated using logical conjunction operator.
+If group is array type then group elements will be concatenated using logical conjunction operator.

 Package *config*:
 It is simplest definition.